Scientific Name

 Repotting: This plant is not particularly fast-growing and will only rarely need repotting.
 Repot it in the spring in a container a few inches larger in diameter every few years to keep it from becoming rootbound.

-Propagation: Since A. decurva is a species with a solitary growth habit, it can be propagated only from seeds.
+Propagation: Since A. decurva has a solitary growth habit, it can be propagated only from seeds.
 For best results, sow seeds during the warm months.

 Learn more at How to Grow and Care for Aloe.